In-patient luxury rehab center in Thailand

 Impulse-Control-Disorder

-Impulse control disorder (ICD) is defined as a class of psychiatric disorders with the inability to control impulsive urges that can lead to self-harm or harming others.
+Impulse control disorder (ICD) is defined as a class of psychiatric disorders with the inability to control impulsive urges that lead to self-harm or harming others.
 Patients usually develop significant difficulties on a day-to-day basis due to impulse control issues.

 In other words, the term impulse control disorder refers to all conditions where people have impulses that are difficult, or almost impossible, to resist or overcome.

 These disorders have been recognized for a long time.
 Back in 1938, French psychiatrist Jean-Etienne Dominique Esquirol coined the term monomanies instinctives to describe behaviors indicated by irresistible urges and without a presence of a specific motive.
-Monomanies included pyromania, kleptomania, impulsive homicide, and alcoholism.
-The main premise was that a person unwillingly performed deplorable acts due to uncontrollable impulses.

 Changes in the classification of these disorders occurred in DSM-5, first published in 2003.
 The fifth edition of DSM-5 removes the “not elsewhere classified” part and officially recognizes these conditions as impulse-control disorders.